wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosPrepExpertLevel.md

 --------------------------

-You need the the following credentials available to run the quick start demos:
+You need the the following credentials available to run the quick start demos.
+The advice is to collate the necessaries and store them in a file (~/adt-creentials.txt) for use once you are ready to deploy one of the demo scenarios.